kanin9182/assignment_frontend/README.md

-# Nginx Static Website Docker Project (Assignment)
+# Demo Banking Dashboard with Nginx and Docker

 This project serves a static banking dashboard website using Nginx in a Docker container.